rifkiandriyanto/wayahNgopi-frontendWeb/README.md

 ___
 ### Intro

-This is a simple point of sales web application made with React.
+WayahNgopi is a point of sale application covering all sales features starting from product management, orders, and transaction statistics.
+This application was created using Reacts js and backend using Express and MySQL.

 ___
 ### Features